Asylum (1972 horror film): "Frozen Fear"

 The first patient, Bonnie, was the mistress of Walter, an opportunist who married his controlling wife Ruth for her money.
 Ruth grew up in an unspecified part of Africa and maintains a respect for its magical traditions, whose power allegedly extends "beyond life and death".
 Unable to get a divorce, Walter murders Ruth with Bonnie's connivance.
 He dismembers the corpse and stores the pieces in a chest freezer until they can be disposed of properly.
 Carelessly he tosses Ruth's magic bracelet into the freezer as well, bringing her back to life.
 Bonnie arrives and finds that Walter has been strangled by Ruth's disembodied arm.
 The body parts attack her as well, and she injures her face fending them off.
 Subsequently Ruth's remains vanish, and the authorities decide that Bonnie murdered Walter.

+The story is based on Bloch's short story of the same name that was first printed in the May 1946 issue of Weird Tales.